salernolabs/rescuegroups/doc/request/IntakesImpounds/readme.md

 #### ::setIntakesImpoundState

-Sets intakesImpoundState field with a value of type province.
+Sets intakesImpoundState field with a value of type string.

-    $query->setIntakesImpoundState(province);
+    $query->setIntakesImpoundState(string);

 #### ::setIntakesImpoundPostalcode